 Another method for increasing profit is to create content consistently, with quality videos, and uploading new content regularly.
 A video channel that published one viral video and now only produces content on occasion will more than likely struggle to maintain loyal viewers.

 If viewers never know when to expect new content, their interest in the channel and YouTuber may decline.
 When views drop, so do sponsorships and the ability to maintain the monetizing status.
-Creating consistent, scheduled content assures that viewers know when they will be able to find more videos on the subject area of their interest, and hopefully achieve the highly desired one million views.
+Creating consistent, scheduled content assures that viewers know when they will find more videos on the subject area of their interest and hopefully achieve the highly desired one million views.

 This is not to say creators should throw anything up on their channel and hope for the best.
-We are also not trying to assert that there is no way to predict the potential success of a video.
+We are also not trying to assert that there is no way to predict potential success.
 YouTube stars such as Jeffree Starr, Jake Paul, and Ryan’s Toy reviews have made it their career professional development to know the best ways to earn money on this social media platform.

 Our point is that to maximize income generation, a YouTuber should create regular, intentional content with a perspective of what has worked in the past.
 As the old saying goes, if it’s not broken, don’t fix it.
 Success breeds success, and a solid plan of action with your YouTube channel will serve any aspiring YouTuber well.

 YouTubers can wait and hope that a sponsor will find their channel and offer them sponsorship opportunities.
-Or, they can pursue organizations that they believe align with their content, and pitch a sponsorship spot, and create a YouTube partner relationship.
+They can also pursue organizations that they believe align with their content, pitch a sponsorship spot, and create a YouTube partner relationship.

-Popular and successful YouTube content creator, David Dobrik, recently exercised this tactic and came out with a fantastic deal.
-He approached a sponsor he felt would have a vested interest in an endorsement from him, requesting they exchange a video “shout out” for the partial payment of a Ferrari.
+Popular and successful YouTube content creator David Dobrik recently exercised this tactic and came out with a fantastic deal.
+He approached a sponsor he felt would have a vested interest in an endorsement from him, requesting they exchange a video “shout out” for the partial payment.

 The sponsor agreed, and Dobrik earned half the amount for a Ferrari.
 This 20-second mention of the company qualified as affiliate marketing in his video earned him the equivalent of $125,000.
 Fantastic deal for a YouTube ad on his channel, if you ask us.